dirk/hivm/manual/instructions.md

 `tailcall SUB`
 :  Same as `call` but does not grow the stack.
 Current subroutine's return will be the return from SUB.

+`callprimitive SYM RET`
+:  Invoke the primitive with symbol (ID) in SYM.

 `return RET`
 :  Return from the current subroutine to the parent.
 RET can be a register for returning a value or $null.